netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 recent change seems to have been an update to the R8 and R9 source-port."}

+NOTE: In the call flow examples we are using a 4-digit, monotonously increasing integer as txid.
+This is convenient and enhances readability of the examples, but does not reflect a typical implementation.
+In general, the only operation defined on a pair of txid values is testing them for equality.

 ## Subsequent Configuration Retrieval

 Clients MAY request the server to return txid values in the response